apache/flink/docs/content/docs/internals/job_scheduling.md

 The ExecutionVertex tracks the state of execution of a particular subtask.
 All ExecutionVertices from one JobVertex are held in an
 {{< gh_link file="/flink-runtime/src/main/java/org/apache/flink/runtime/executiongraph/ExecutionJobVertex.java" name="ExecutionJobVertex" >}},
 which tracks the status of the operator as a whole.
 Besides the vertices, the ExecutionGraph also contains the {{< gh_link file="/flink-runtime/src/main/java/org/apache/flink/runtime/executiongraph/IntermediateResult.java" name="IntermediateResult" >}} and the {{< gh_link file="/flink-runtime/src/main/java/org/apache/flink/runtime/executiongraph/IntermediateResultPartition.java" name="IntermediateResultPartition" >}}.
-The former tracks the state of the *IntermediateDataSet*, the latter the state of each of its partitions.
+The former tracks the state of the *IntermediateDataSet*, the latter tracks the state of each of its partitions.

 {{< img src="/fig/job_and_execution_graph.svg" alt="JobGraph and ExecutionGraph" width="50%" >}}